Issier/lad-watch/README.md

 Make sure you are setup locally with your gcloud credentials in Application Default Credentials:
 - `gcloud auth application-default login`

-It's also recommended (especially if you plan to deploy this project to gcloud) to set up these credentials to impersonate the service account that will be used to serve the application:
+It's also recommended to set up these credentials to impersonate the service account that will be used to serve the application:
 - `gcloud auth application-default login --impersonate-service-acount={service account}`

 See the [Google Cloud docs](https://cloud.google.com/docs/authentication/provide-credentials-adc) for more info